Fatimahzaim99/RESTAPI/README.md

 ## Freelancer Model Attributes

-- Username: The unique username of the user.
+- Username: The unique username of the freelancer.
-- Email: The email address of the user.
+- Email: The email address of the freelancer.
-- PhoneNumber: The phone number of the user.
+- PhoneNumber: The phone number of the freelancer.
-- Skillsets: The skills possessed by the user.
+- Skillsets: The skills possessed by the freelancer.
-- Hobby: The hobbies or interests of the user.
+- Hobby: The hobbies or interests of the freelancer.

 ## Video Demo